Why You Must See The Eiffel Tower

 Important tip: Be sure to choose a clear sunny day to go up the tower to get the best views, and bring warm clothing, as it’s extremely windy up there.

 If you are interested in taking a tour to see the Eiffel Tower, here are some I recommend for you to choose from.

 Now you know why you must see the Eiffel Tower.
-Have you seen the Eiffel Tower?
-Please leave me a comment below.
+I’m sure you agree.

 Please leave me a comment below if you wish to do so.